-31. Order of Proceedings and Communication with Arbitrator
+29. Order of Proceedings and Communication with Arbitrator

-A hearing shall be opened by the filing of the oath of the arbitrator, where required; by the recording of the date, time, and place of the hearing, and the presence of the arbitrator, the parties, and their representatives, if any; and by the receipt by the arbitrator of the statement of the claim and the answering statement, if any.
+A hearing shall be opened by the filing of the oath of the arbitrator, where required; by the recording of the date, time and place of the hearing, and the presence of the arbitrator, the parties and their representatives, if any; and by the receipt by the arbitrator of the statement of the claim and the answering statement, if any.

 The arbitrator may, at the beginning of the hearing, ask for statements clarifying the issues involved.
-In some cases, part or all of the above will have been accomplished at the preliminary hearing conducted by the arbitrator pursuant to Section 10.
+In some cases, part or all of the above will have been accomplished at a preliminary hearing conducted by the arbitrator pursuant to Section 10.

 The complaining party shall then present evidence to support its claim.
 The defending party shall then present evidence supporting its defense.
 Witnesses for each party shall submit to questions or other examination.
-The arbitrator has the discretion to vary this procedure but shall afford a full and equal opportunity to all parties for the presentation of any material and relevant evidence.
+The arbitrator has the discretion to vary this procedure, but shall afford a full and equal opportunity to all parties for the presentation of any material and relevant evidence.

 Exhibits, when offered by either party, may be received in evidence by the arbitrator.

 The names and addresses of all witnesses and a description of the exhibits in the order received shall be made a part of the record.

-There shall be no direct communication between the parties and a neutral arbitrator other than at oral hearing, unless the parties and the arbitrator agree otherwise.
-Any other oral or written communication from the parties to the neutral arbitrator shall be directed to the AAA for transmittal to the arbitrator.
+There shall be no direct communication between the parties and any arbitrator including party-appointed arbitrators, other than at oral hearing, unless the parties and the arbitrator agree otherwise.
+Any other oral or written communication from the parties to any arbitrator shall be directed to the AAA for transmittal to the arbitrator.

-32. Arbitration in the Absence of a Party or Representative
+30. Arbitration in the Absence of a Party or Representative

 Unless the law provides to the contrary, the arbitration may proceed in the absence of any party or representative who, after due notice, fails to be present or fails to obtain a postponement.
 An award shall not be made solely on the default of a party.
-The arbitrator shall require the party who is present to submit such evidence as the arbitrator may require for the making of an award.
+The arbitrator shall determine that proper notice of the hearing was given to the defaulting party.
+The arbitrator shall require the party who is present to submit evidence that the arbitrator requires for the making of an award.

-33. Evidence
+31. Evidence

-The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
+The parties may offer evidence that is relevant and material to the dispute and shall produce evidence that the arbitrator may deem necessary to an understanding and determination of the dispute.
 An arbitrator or other person authorized by law to subpoena witnesses or documents may do so upon the request of any party or independently.

-The arbitrator shall be the judge of the relevance and materiality of the evidence offered, and conformity to legal rules of evidence shall not be necessary.
-All evidence shall be taken in the presence of all of the arbitrators and all of the parties, except where any of the parties is absent in default or has waived the right to be present.
+The arbitrator shall be the judge of the relevance, materiality, credibility and weight of the evidence offered, and conformity to legal rules of evidence shall not be necessary.
+All evidence shall be taken in the presence of all of the arbitrators and all of the parties, except where any of the parties is absent, in default or has waived the right to be present.